top of page

 How much will my co-payment be?

 We will review your insurance and let you know before the initial visit.
 We will review your deductible, co-payment, coinsurance, and decide if this is a good fit before our first visit.
-As a prescriber, the cost of care with me will be higher, so if you have a high deductible, we should discuss seeking care with more affordable options.
+As a prescriber, the cost of care with me will be higher, approximately $200 per hour, so if you have a high deductible, we should discuss seeking care with more affordable options.

 pexels-taryn-elliott-3889965.jpg